 This post contains affiliate links to products that I want you to see.
 If you click on one of these links and make a purchase, I may be compensated.
 Thank you!
 Full policy Here.

 Tip #1 – Be Original

-Say you’ve learned to use Photoshop pretty well and decide you want to sell party invitations.
-You decide to do some “market research” and see the most popular birthday themes on Pinterest or Etsy.
+Say you’ve learned to use Photoshop or Canva pretty well and decide you want to sell party invitations.
+You decide to do some market research and see the most popular birthday themes on Pinterest or Etsy.